robolyst/osquant/content/papers/fast-guassian-kernel-fit-for-support-vector-regression/index.md

 We find that the support vector regressor fitted with the diagonal slope algorithm has a mean absolute error (MAE) of 0.30 on the testing data while the plain grid search's MAE is also 0.30.
 These results show that our algorithm achieves a comparable forecasting error with an exhaustive grid search but at a fraction of the time.

 We verify this result by performing the same analysis on six other datasets.
-There is a dataset for predicting Portuguese student's mathematics grades [^Mathematics], predicting Portuguese student's Portuguese grades [^Portuguese], classifying the age of a song [^Music], predicting housing prices in Boston [^Housing], predicting the number of comments on blog posts [^Blog], and predicting the number of bicycles rented in a bike-sharing system [^Bike].
+We use a dataset for predicting Portuguese student's mathematics grades [^Mathematics], predicting Portuguese student's Portuguese grades [^Portuguese], classifying the age of a song [^Music], predicting housing prices in Boston [^Housing], predicting the number of comments on blog posts [^Blog], and predicting the number of bicycles rented in a bike-sharing system [^Bike].
 Again, we provide a full description of each of the datasets in Appendix 2.

 {{<figure src="images/accuracy.svg" title="Figure 5: The error is just as good as the standard slow and exhaustive method." width="medium" >}}
 The dataset *Mashable News Popularity* is a collection of articles from the news website [Mashable](https://mashable.com/) and the aim is to predict the the number of times each article is shared based on a set of features.
 We randomly split this dataset evenly into a training and testing set.
 We train the proposed diagonal slope algorithm and a basic grid search on the training sample and evaluate the mean absolute percentage error (MAPE) on the testing set.
 We repeat this process on the remaining datasets.
 We find that the error from the diagonal slope algorithm is never more than 5\% greater than the grid search.